XpressAI/sparkcyclone.io/docs/getting-started/usage.md

 }
 ```

-If you pass a VeRDD into this function (which will work as `VeRDD[T]`
+In this case even if you pass a VeRDD into this function (which will work as
-implements `RDD[T]`) it will run the `filter` and `map` methods that
+`VeRDD[T]` does implements `RDD[T]`) it will run the `filter` and `map` methods
-are defined on RDD and not the ones defined on VeRDD.
-In this case
+that are defined on RDD and not the ones defined in VeRDD.
+In this case since
-since and `RDD` API is being called, the VeRDD will copy the data out of the VE
+and `RDD` API is being called, the `VeRDD` passed in will copy the data out of
-and continue as a normal RDD.
+the VE and continue as a normal RDD.
 To run this on the VE it is necessary to
-overload or redefine this function as taking and returning a `VeRDD`.
+overload or redefine this function as taking and returning a `VeRDD` like so.

 ```scala
 def foo(rdd: VeRDD[(Long, Long)]): VeRDD[(Long, Double)] = {